 Large monitors are great for work and play.
 34" and larger screens offer more room to multitask, making it easier to see more of your project at once or place multiple windows side-by-side.
 They also deliver a more immersive gaming experience.
-From large, TV-like displays to Super Ultra-Wide cinema monitors, these huge displays can significantly transform the way you work and play.
+From large, TV-like displays to super ultrawide cinema monitors, these huge displays can significantly transform the way you work and play.

-We've reviewed 12 large monitors and below you'll find our picks for the best 34 inch monitors and larger that are available for purchase in 2019.
+We've reviewed 13 large monitors and below you'll find our picks for the best 34 inch monitors and larger that are available for purchase in 2019.
 See also our recommendations for the best ultrawide monitors, the best ultrawide gaming monitors, and the best gaming monitors.

 If you would prefer a screen with a true 4k resolution, the LG 43UD79 is a good 4k alternative to the Dell U3818DW.
-The 43UD79 is a huge 43" monitor that delivers decent overall performance.
-It is well-suited for multitasking in an office setting, but the stand has limited ergonomics, so you might want to VESA mount it.
+This is a huge 43 inch monitor that delivers decent overall performance.
+It's well-suited for multitasking in an office setting, but the stand has limited ergonomics, so you might want to VESA mount it.
 It also has a great selection of inputs, so you can easily use it as a TV and connect your game consoles or media streaming device to it.
-Unfortunately, it isn't as good for gaming, as it has a limited 60 Hz refresh rate, no variable refresh rate support, and it doesn't support HDR.
+Unfortunately, it isn't as good for gaming, as it has a limited 60Hz refresh rate, no variable refresh rate support, and it doesn't support HDR.
 Overall, though, it is a decent 4k monitor.

 The Dell Alienware AW3418DW is the best 34 inch monitor for gaming that we've tested so far.
 It delivers decent overall picture quality, with wide viewing angles and a large, high-resolution screen.
 The wide-format screen is excellent for office use, as you can easily display multiple windows side-by-side.

-It is a great gaming monitor.
-It has an excellent 100 Hz refresh rate, and it supports NVIDIA G-SYNC, for a smooth, tear-free gaming experience.
-It also has an extremely fast response time, ensuring very little motion blur behind fast moving objects, and it has excellent low input lag, good for even the most advanced gamers.
+It's a great gaming monitor.
+It has an excellent 100Hz refresh rate, and it supports NVIDIA G-SYNC for a smooth, tear-free gaming experience.
+It also has an extremely fast response time, ensuring very little motion blur behind fast-moving objects, and it has excellent low input lag, good for even the most advanced gamers.

 If you want something larger and more immersive than the Dell Alienware AW3418DW, check out the Samsung CHG90.
 This massive 49" monitor is basically two 16:9 monitors side by side, which is excellent for multitasking.
-It has great dark room performance and delivers an extremely immersive gaming experience, thanks to the 144 Hz refresh rate and support for FreeSync 2.
+It has great dark room performance and delivers an extremely immersive gaming experience, thanks to the 144Hz refresh rate and support for FreeSync 2.
 Unfortunately, the image degrades when viewed at an angle due to the VA panel, although the curved screen does somewhat compensate for this, as long as you are sitting directly in front.

 If you want something a bit cheaper than the Dell AW3418DW, the LG 34UC79G-B is a great alternative.
 Like the Dell, the LG has a great 34" screen, but it has a lower resolution that can't display as many fine details as the AW3418DW.
-Despite this, it is still a great gaming monitor, thanks to the 144 Hz refresh rate and FreeSync support, ensuring a smooth, tear-free gaming experience.
-The 34UC79G-B also has great motion handling and an optional black frame insertion feature that can reduce persistence blur.
-Overall, it is a great gaming monitor that should please even the most demanding gamer.
+Despite this, it's still a great gaming monitor, thanks to the 144Hz refresh rate and FreeSync support, ensuring a smooth, tear-free gaming experience.
+It also has great motion handling and an optional black frame insertion feature that can reduce persistence blur.
+Overall, it's a great gaming monitor that should please even the most demanding gamer.

-Our recommendations are based on what we think are the best 34-inch monitors and larger currently available.
+Our recommendations are based on what we think are the best 34 inch monitors and larger currently available.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.

 If you would prefer the make your own decision, here is the list of all of our monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.